-The big trip is coming up, and of course you packed your tent.
+The big backpacking trip is coming up, and of course you packed your tent.
 But did you bring your toothbrush?
 Here are 10 easily-overlooked (but do-not-forget!) items to put on a list before you head outside on your next adventure.

 - Headlamp — It's small and if you're packing during the day, easily forgotten.

 - Extra batteries — Store a headlamp with the batteries it uses and grab an extra set when packing.
-Headlamps can turn on accidently, draining batteries before they are needed, and being in the woods without light, while doable, is not ideal.
+Headlamps can turn on accidently, draining batteries before they are needed, and being in the woods without light, while doable, is not idea

 - Hat — You already know that in cold weather you lose most heat through your head.
 But a hat is easy to forget during warmer months.
 A snug fleece hat or a Buff headwear is requisite year-round in the mountains and will be great in a sudden cold snap or rainstorm.